bgplab/bgplab/basic/2-multihomed/index.md

 # Configure Multiple EBGP Sessions

-Now that you know how to configure an EBGP session let's move on to a more realistic scenario: you have a site with a WAN edge router connected to two upstream ISPs, and you're running EBGP with them.
+Now that you know how to [configure an EBGP session](1-session.md), let's move on to a more realistic scenario: you have a site with a WAN edge router connected to two upstream ISPs, and you're running EBGP with them.

 ![Lab topology](topology-multihomed.png)